studiozeroseven/epicstar/docs/api/webhook-api.md

 ## Overview

-The GitHub-to-OneDev Sync Service receives webhooks from GitHub when repositories are starred.
+The epicstar receives webhooks from GitHub when repositories are starred.

 ## Endpoints